 The Borges fable differs only slightly because animals and beggars end up inhabiting the map (the representation of the territory) instead of the land.
 Instead of the map doing “nearly as well” it replaces the territory with its simulation.

-So Borges elaborates on Carroll’s irony in his fable On Exactitude in Science written in 1946, but Borges is also likely responding to the comments Alfred Korzybski, a Polish-American scholar interested in semantics, makes in his 1933 work, Science and Sanity:
+So Borges elaborates on Carroll’s irony in his fable On Exactitude in Science written in 1946, but Borges is also likely responding to the comments that Alfred Korzybski, a Polish-American scholar interested in semantics, makes in his 1933 work, Science and Sanity:

 “The verbal division of ‘body’ and ‘mind’ remains verbal, and also involves a language whose structure does not correspond to the structure and functioning of the organism.
 A language is like a map; it is not the territory represented, but it may be a good map or a bad map.
 If the map shows a different structure from the territory represented—for instance, shows the cities in a wrong order, or some places east of others while in the actual territory they are west., –then the map is worse than useless, as it misinforms and leads astray.
 One who made use of it could never be certain of reaching his destination.”